Contribution of expert aggregation to temperature prediction part i: Acknowledgments

 \section{Acknowledgments}

-We would like to thank COMPAS/COM of Meteo France for kindly providing the data for plot \ref{rmse_historic}.
-The authors acknowledge the support of the French Agence Nationale de la Recherche (ANR) under reference ANR-20-CE40-0025-01 (T-REX project).
+The authors would like to thank the three anonymous reviewers for their helpful comments and suggestions that greatly improved the quality of the article.
+The authors would like to acknowledge the support of the French Agence Nationale de la Recherche (ANR) under reference ANR20-CE40-0025-01 (T-REX project).
+Finally, the authors are grateful to Hermann Pfitzner for his thorough review.